hanpari/sovereign/source/02/063_enemy.md

 After knocking on the door, Zhutra opened and eyed his visitors cautiously.

 Gromov smiled in a friendly manner: "Don't worry, Khamal.
 You were absolutely right.
 I found no problem with the records.
-With your undeniable professionalism and integrity, no one could ever dream of accusing you from any misconduct.
+With your undeniable professionalism and integrity, no one could ever dream of accusing you of any misconduct.
 Suspecting viral infection was absolutely baseless."

-Nodding slightly, Zhutra took the words at face value, not commenting the lingering irony.
+Nodding slightly, Zhutra took the words at face value, not commenting on the lingering irony.

 "Naturally, Sava.
-Simone insisted on proving you as much, but I knew it was some kind of misunderstanding.
+Simone insisted on proving you as much, but I knew it was some misunderstanding.
 By the way, how do you feel, my friend?
 Simone..."

-Khamal did not finish tactfully.
+Zhutra did not finish tactfully.

-"Oh that!
+"Oh, that!
 A regular fit of epilepsy.
 Space Forces thought I was no more able to fly fighters, so I had to quit.
 A funny thing is they did not revoke my pilot license, don't you think, Khamal?"

 Zhutra had no idea how to respond, but Simone's lips twitched.

 "No need to respond, Khamal.
 I am not bitter or anything.
-Simone, the tablet you'd kindly borrowed me broadened my horizons.
+Simone, the tablet you kindly lent me broadened my horizons.
 I have to apologize for my negligence.
 You're most likely cursing me for letting you stay in one cabin with Khamal for so long."

 Simone stepped back.
-Evidently, the cues Gromov were nonchalantly uttering were enough for her to understand.
+Evidently, the cues Gromov was nonchalantly uttering were enough for her to understand.

 "I'm fine."

 "No, you aren't!"
 Gromov flashed a wide predatory smile.
 "Rejoice!
 It's time to find you more proper accommodation.
-By some weird coincidence, a spare cabin next to mine is available, so we can continue our educational debate anytime we want.
+By some weird coincidence, a spare cabin next to mine is available so that we can continue our educational debate anytime we want.
 You have five minutes to pack up your stuff."

-When Simone did not take any action, Doll moved forward: "Four minutes and fifty nine seconds.
+When Simone did not take any action, Doll moved forward: "Four minutes and fifty-nine seconds.
 Please, do hurry up!"

 Only then the woman resigned and started frantically throwing her clothes into the suitcase.